OtisAlejandro/minimal-discordbot/README.md

    bot.run(bot.token)
    ```
    This part of the code loads any cogs (extensions) in the `cogs` directory and runs the bot.
 The `load_cogs` function tries to load each cog and logs any errors that occur.

-Overall, your code is well-structured and makes good use of the discord.py library.
-However, there are always ways to improve.
-For example, you could use the `commands` extension in discord.py to handle commands more easily, or you could use a database to store channel memories instead of a `defaultdict`.
-If you have any specific questions or areas you want to improve, feel free to ask!